ucsb-csw8/s23/about.md

 ### Update Log
+* 04-24:
+    - updated the "Deadline extension for zyBook activities" to be in-sync with the policies of S23
 * 04-15:
     - The Syllabus was updated to drop more of the participation scores and lower the number of iClicker questions that would count the scores for credit.
     - Added a resource for the "Short Term Loaner Laptop Devices"